contao/docs-archive/api/extensions/hooks/addComment.md

 3. *object* `$objComments`

-    The comments module that was used to add the comment.
+    The instance of the `Comments` class that triggered the hook.

 ## Example